 30. Indemnification.

-Each Party (the “Indemnifying Party”) shall indemnify and save harmless as “Indemnitees” the other Party and its Affiliates, and their respective employees, officers, shareholders, attorneys, agents and Affiliates from and against any and all fines, penalties, losses (excluding either Party’s lost profits or revenues), costs, damages, injuries, claims, including infringement, expenses or liabilities, (hereinafter individually and collectively “Liabilities”) including, but not limited to, Liabilities as a result of injury or death of any person, of damage to or loss or destruction of any property, of contamination of or any adverse impact upon the environment, of attachments, liens, or claims of materialmen or laborers, or of failure to comply with Section 19 (Complaince with Laws), arising out of or resulting from or in connection with this Agreement or the performance of this Agreement to the extent directly or indirectly caused by the negligent acts or omissions of such Party or a contractor or an agent of such Party or an employee of any one of them, regardless of the negligence of any Indemnitee, be it active or passive, except where such Liabilities arise from the sole negligence or willful misconduct of the Indemnitee or its employees.
+Each Party (the “Indemnifying Party”) shall indemnify and save harmless as “Indemnitees” the other Party and its Affiliates, and their respective employees, officers, shareholders, attorneys, agents and Affiliates from and against any and all fines, penalties, losses (excluding either Party’s lost profits or revenues), costs, damages, injuries, claims, including infringement, expenses or liabilities, (hereinafter individually and collectively “Liabilities”) including, but not limited to, Liabilities as a result of injury or death of any person, of damage to or loss or destruction of any property, of contamination of or any adverse impact upon the environment, of attachments, liens, or claims of materialmen or laborers, or of failure to comply with Section 19 (Compliance with Laws), arising out of or resulting from or in connection with this Agreement or the performance of this Agreement to the extent directly or indirectly caused by the negligent acts or omissions of such Party or a contractor or an agent of such Party or an employee of any one of them, regardless of the negligence of any Indemnitee, be it active or passive, except where such Liabilities arise from the sole negligence or willful misconduct of the Indemnitee or its employees.
 As used in this preceding sentence, the words “any person” shall include, but not be limited to, a contractor or an agent of TELESIS, ENRON or their respective Affiliates or employees; and the words “any property” shall include, but shall not be limited to, property of TELESIS, ENRON or their respective Affiliates, contractors, agents or employees.
 Upon request of an Indemnitee, the Indemnifying Party shall, at no cost or expense to any Indemnitee, defend or settle any suit or other legal proceeding asserting a claim for Liabilities, and the Indemnifying Party shall pay any costs and attorney’s fees that may be incurred by any Indemnitee in connection with any such claim, proceeding or suit.
 The Indemnitee shall, as soon as practicable, notify the Indemnifying Party of the assertion of any such claim and the Indemnitee shall (1) keep the Indemnitee and other Indemnitee subject to any such claim fully informed as to the progress of such defense and (2) afford the Indemnitee and such Indemnitee, each at its own expense, an opportunity to participate on an equal basis with the Indemnifying Party in the defense or settlement of any such claim.
-[MCC—Don you look this clause over for me—it gives me a headache to read it]

 31. Insurance.